 The stock is cheap right now.
-At time of writing the shares have just closed the week at around $18.75 apiece.
-At the start of the year, they traded over the $32 per share mark.
-In terms of profit guidance, the company expected somewhere in the $2,800m range in terms of annual free cash flow this year.
-Quick math puts that at around the $3.95 per share mark, which is equivalent to a current valuation of just 5x free cash flow.
+It just closed the week at around $18.75, down from over $32 at the start of 2020.
+In terms of guidance, the company expected somewhere in the $2,800m range in terms of annual free cash flow this year.
+Quick math puts that at around the $3.95 per share mark, equal to a current valuation of just 5x free cash flow.

 Even if that free cash flow number gets cut down to $2,000m in a recession, Discovery has plenty of leeway.
 Imagine if it spent $600m on debt retirement and the rest on stock buybacks.
 The debt retirement portion would obviously save it a small amount of future annual interest expense, and that figure would then drop straight down to the pre-tax income line.
 Great.
 In terms of potential stock buybacks, $1,400m spent at the current share price reduces the share count by over 10%.
 Just think about that for a moment.
 The company could see free cash flow drop by 30%, while still meeting its debt obligations and reducing the share count by 10%.
 That’s how cheap this stock is right now.